emissary-ingress/emissary/reference/debugging.md

 3. Modify the `envoy/envoy.json` file: `/ambassador $ vi envoy/envoy.json`
 4. Get the PID of the `ambex` process with: `ps -ef | grep ambex`
 5. Then, restart the `ambex` process which will pass the updated `envoy.json` to Envoy with: `kill -HUP $AMBEX_PID`
-6. In your Edge Policy Console, go to Diagnostics > Logging and choose “Set Debug to On.”
+6. In your Edge Policy Console, go to **Diagnostics > Logging** and choose the “set log level to debug” option.
 7. Verify that the restart and new configuration was successful with the correct configuration by following the Ambassador/Envoy logs.

-Be aware that even though you have modified the configuration files, the Edge Policy Console and/or the Diagnostics Console may not accurately reflect your updates.
+Be aware that even though you have modified the configuration files, the Edge Policy Console and/or the Diagnostics service may not accurately reflect your updates.

 The command history will look similar to the following: